theohbrothers/PSModulePublisher/README.md

 ## Best practices

 - Use only tag refs of `PSModulePublisher` in your main project.
-- Ensure your main project's CI file(s) is configured to use the CI templates of `PSModulePublisher` and that the commit used matches that of `PSModulePublisher` used in your main project.
+- Ensure your main project's CI file(s) is configured to use the CI templates of `PSModulePublisher` and that the ref used matches that of `PSModulePublisher` used in your main project.